World Wide Web Consortium: Membership

 The Consortium is governed by its membership.
 The list of members is available to the public.
 Members include businesses, nonprofit organizations, universities, governmental entities, and individuals.

 Membership requirements are transparent except for one requirement: An application for membership must be reviewed and approved by the W3C.
 Many guidelines and requirements are stated in detail, but there is no final guideline about the process or standards by which membership might be finally approved or denied.

 The cost of membership is given on a sliding scale, depending on the character of the organization applying and the country in which it is located.
 Countries are categorized by the World Bank's most recent grouping by gross national income per capita.

 Criticism

 In 2012 and 2013, the W3C started considering adding DRM-specific Encrypted Media Extensions (EME) to HTML5, which was criticised as being against the openness, interoperability, and vendor neutrality that distinguished websites built using only W3C standards from those requiring proprietary plug-ins like Flash.
 On 18 September 2017, the W3C published the EME specification as a recommendation, leading to the Electronic Frontier Foundation's resignation from W3C.
-As feared by the opponents of EME, as of 2020, none of the widely used Content Decryption Modules used with EME is available for licensing without a per-browser licensing fee.
+As feared by the opponents of EME, as of 2020, none of the widely used Content Decryption Modules used with EME are available for licensing without a per-browser licensing fee.